Skip to main content

 Use emojis and bullets

 This will help people better navigate and consume your message.
 Don’t go overboard though.
 This is work, not Sunday brunch.
 Below is an example of what I mean by a good balance of emojis and text.
-Each week, our Content Marketing Specialist, Jess Marcello, provides an update on what has been published to Karbon Magazine, and this is how she does it:
+Each week, our Content Marketing Manager, Jess Marcello, provides an update on what has been published to Karbon Magazine, and this is how she does it:

 #3 Watch your tone